nosuchtim/keykitweb/README.md

 - **GUI** - A custom window system implemented completely in KeyKit code.
 - **Interactive Tools** - Visual editors, piano roll, drum grid, and more
 - **Extensibility** - Write custom tools and functions in the KeyKit language

-Originally released in 1996, KeyKit has been used by musicians and composers worldwide for experimental and generative music.

 ## Features of this WASM port